tik-tik~ tik-tik~

 "The entrance will be there.
 It's hidden, but you'll see it."

-Valentina and the man opened their doors, unbuckling little Yan's seatbelt before helping her out.
-Without paying the cab much attention, Valentina followed the direction he'd pointed.
+Valentina and the man opened their doors, unbuckled little Jie's seatbelt, and helped her out.
+Without paying the cab much attention, Valentina followed the direction the driver had pointed.

-She took Yan's hand with the man walking behind them.
+She took Jie's hand while the man followed just behind them.

-They found an entrance—it was hard to miss once the light spilled over them.
-A handful of people emerged from within, holding umbrellas and whatever else over their heads.
-They hurried forward, the man shielding Yan as best he could.
+They found the entrance easily—it was hard to miss once the light spilled over them.
+A handful of people emerged from within, holding umbrellas and whatever else they could over their heads.
+The three hurried forward, the man shielding Jie as best he could.

-Her feathers hung limp, soaked through, her plushie growing heavy in her grasp—her dull eyes staring at the stuck leaves on the concrete.
+Her feathers hung limp, soaked through, her plushie growing heavy in her grasp while her eyes stayed fixed on the leaves plastered to the concrete.

-Once they passed the checkpoint, they were greeted by a wide open space.
-On the other side—through the crowd before their eyes—stood another gate identical to the one they had just crossed.
-The crowd using the building as shelter.
+Once they crossed it, they were met by a wide open space.
+On the far side, beyond the crowd in front of them, stood another gate identical to the one they had just passed through.

 "Didn't know this one was still open this late."

-Valentina murmured near his ear.
-Her bracelet buzzed against her wrist, pulling her gaze downward.
+Valentina murmured something near his ear.
+Her bracelet buzzed against her wrist, drawing her gaze down.
 She muted it and checked the caller ID.

 An older couple hugging each other appeared on the screen, and Valentina answered.
-As the call connected, she lowered the volume, a quiet woman's voice coming through.
+Once the call connected, she lowered the volume, letting a quiet woman's voice come through.

 "Hello?
 Are you there?"